Tegal Wangi Beach is one of the nicest beaches on the Bukit Peninsula in South Bali.

 Have you got travel insurance for Bali?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

-WHERE TO FIND TEGAL WANGI BEACH
+WHERE IS TEGAL WANGI BEACH?

 ARRIVING AT PANTAI TEGAL WANGI

-Sunset at Tegal Wangi Beach
+Sunset at Pantai Tegal Wangi

-WHAT TO EXPECT AT TEGAL WANGI
+WHAT TO EXPECT

-Tegal Wangi Beach Rock Pools
+Tegal Wangi Rock Pools

-Take the stairs down to the beach beneath the cliffs and discover the several natural rock pools that can be found on the exposed coral reef.
+Take the stairs down to the beach below the cliffs and discover the several natural rock pools that can be found on top of the exposed coral reef.

 Pantai Tegal Wangi Caves